Depending on what you are studying, there may be a few different types of assessments you need to do to meet the learning outcomes for your course.

 A review focuses on the purpose of something, and whether the purpose has been achieved.
 They summarise and synthesise arguments and ideas, but don't add new ideas.

-If you need help with any assignments, contact your course leader or Te Whare Pukapuka Wāhanga Whakapakari, The Library and Learning Centre.
+If you need help with any assessments, contact your course leader or Te Whare Pukapuka Wāhanga Whakapakari, The Library and Learning Centre.

 - 0508 650 200, Option 3

-Remember – The trick to assignment writing is getting started!
+Remember – The trick to assessment writing is getting started!